jeffreysorgen/golf-club-sensors/activity.md

 - I am looking for those **2-prong** "magnetic" battery chargers, what kind of battery is in that fit-watch, and where to get that rechargable battery.
 - Later can build an obviously better solution.
 - **Qi coil** is a wireless charging device.
+- When 100% finished prototyping with my Arduino Nano 33 BLE Sense, I will be looking into using a different board, and a battery solution will be a huge part of the research.

 ## Reference Info: